How it works

 Little and often

-Even 10 minutes a day builds muscle memory.
+Even ten minutes a day builds muscle memory.
 Consistency beats marathon sessions.

-Hit "Try Again" after finishing a piece to immediately practise it again and improve your accuracy.
+Hit Restart after finishing a piece to immediately practise it again and lift your accuracy.

 About

-Sight Reader is built by Bret Cameron, a professional software engineer who is also learning piano on the side.
-After struggling to find an app that focused purely on sight-reading practice, I decided to build one.
-This is that app!
+Sight Reader is built by Bret Cameron, a software engineer who’s also learning piano on the side.
+After struggling to find an app that focused purely on sight-reading practice, he decided to build one.
+This is that app.